My Quotes: A New Revenue Source for a Lab Supply Marketplace

 User Scenarios

-From these and other research learnings, we prioritized some 30 potential user scenarios into Critical, Desired, Nice-to-Have, or Out of Scope.
-I started by designing the best user experience first, and then stepped it down for engineering feasibility and scoping purposes.
+The product manager, lead engineer, and I prioritized our potential user scenarios into Critical, Desired, Nice-to-Have, or Out of Scope.
+I started by designing the best user experience first as a north star, and then stepped it down for engineering feasibility and scoping purposes.

 Google AI/OCR